solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 * the correspondent value is a reference to a container image that contains the plugin file

 {{% notice note %}}
-We will install using `glooctl`, but you can use this same value file to install the [Gloo Helm chart]({{% versioned_link_path fromRoot="/installation/enterprise#installing-on-kubernetes-with-helm" %}}).
+We will install using `glooctl`, but you can use this same value file to install the [Gloo Edge Helm chart]({{% versioned_link_path fromRoot="/installation/enterprise#installing-on-kubernetes-with-helm" %}}).
 {{% /notice %}}

-Now we can use this file to install Gloo:
+Now we can use this file to install Gloo Edge:

 ```bash
 glooctl install gateway enterprise --license-key $GLOO_LICENSE_KEY --values plugin-values.yaml